Daethyra/Splunk-DVWA/README.md

         - [ ] <s>Critical disk capacity</s>
         - [ ] PHPIDS logs
     - [ ] Figure a way to automate the Forwarder's installation and configuration post composition
+      - [ ] Create a script to automate the installation of a Splunk Forwarder
+        - [ ] Add command to `compose.yml`: `sh -c "install-splunk-forwarder.sh && echo 'Splunk Forwarder Installed'"`
+        - [ ] NOTE: DVWA doesn't have `wget` or `curl`, but has `dpkg`.
+It may be best to just download the forwarder file onto the host before mounting it directly in `compose.yml` with a volume command like: volumes: `/home/kali/Desktop/splunk_forwarder/splunkforwarder-9.2.1-78803f08aabb-linux-2.6-amd64.deb:/opt/splunkforwarder-9.2.1-78803f08aabb-linux-2.6-amd64.deb`
       - [x] [Simplest implementation](https://splunk.github.io/docker-splunk/EXAMPLES.html#create-standalone-and-universal-forwarder) seems to be adding a Forwarder container in the compose file and configuring it accordingly

 Part 3: